-For breakfast, lunch, or dinner…this sweet potato kale hash is packed with tons of veggies and protein for a satisfying meal!
+For breakfast, lunch, or dinner, this sweet potato kale hash is a satisfying meal packed with tons of veggies and protein!

 This weekend was super chill.
 On Saturday Lin and I did a few recipes and then ventured to the outlet malls to see what kind of deals we could find.
 FUN FACT: I NEVER buy anything full price…unless it’s from Lululemon and even then I get my R&D discount.
 Guess where we struck gold?

 Crazy, right?
 I haven’t shopped at Old Navy since I was in middle school, but they are stepping up their game and their stuff is SUPER reasonably priced!
 I got a bunch of tanks, a cute dress, and a romper.
 We also got some really cute sweaters from the LOFT outlet for $3.88.
 Another FUN FACT: In Minnesota, clothes are not taxed.
 JACKPOT.

 On Saturday night, I watched a soccer game and then literally went to bed at 8:45 PM.
 I had to get up at 4:45 that morning to take my brother to the airport, so I was exhausted by 9 PM.
 I don’t even care because 8:45 PM was really like 9:45 PM with daylight savings 😛 Sunday was pretty chill too.
 I went to a coffee shop in the AM and then met my PEC gym friends for a St. Patty’s Day brunch at Morrissey’s Irish Pub after they did an 8 mile run around the lake.
 Unfortunately, I can’t run at the moment (THANK YOU BROKEN FOOT…STORY COMING TOMORROW!), so I scored us a table.
 At least I’m good for something.
 Everyone ordered bloody’s, but I think they are gross (who is with me!), so I got a cider.
 NOM.